Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Design

+After the expert is selected for each input token at the non-expert layer, there are three scenarios for the processing of expert layers, as shown in Figure \ref{fig:scenarios}.

+If the corresponding weight is present on the GPU memory, the expert layer can be executed on the GPU without any data transfer between the CPU and the GPU (Figure \ref{fig:scenarios} a).

+However, as all the model parameters do not fit in the GPU memory, sometimes the expert weights are not present in the GPU memory.
+In that case, two different strategies exist to execute the expert layer.
+The first method is to copy the model weight from CPU memory to GPU memory, then execute the expert using the GPU (Figure \ref{fig:scenarios} b).
+When some expert weights are missing on the GPU memory (\mycircle{1}), they are copied from the CPU memory to the GPU memory (\mycircle{2}), and then the GPU executes the expert layer (\mycircle{3}).
+Existing offloading systems use this method.

-On the other hand, our proposed method (Figure \ref{fig:key-idea} b)) uses CPU computation resources in addition to memory resources.
-In \sys, when some expert weights are missing on the GPU memory (\mycircle{1}), we copy the activation values from the GPU memory to the CPU memory (\mycircle{2}) instead of copying the weights.
-Then, the computation of the expert layer happens on the CPU (\mycircle{3}), and the output activation is copied back to the GPU after the computation finishes (\mycircle{4}).
-The benefit of this approach is that we can drastically reduce the latency of CPU-GPU communication because the size of activations ($\text{batch size} \times 4096$ for the \mixtral) is significantly smaller than the weight size ($3$ matrices with size $4096 \times 14336$ per expert for the \mixtral) for a small batch size.
-Despite the slower computation at the CPU compared to the GPU, the weight copying process is even more time-consuming, making the approach outlined in Figure \ref{fig:key-idea} b) superior to a).
-Detailed data is available in Appendix \ref{sec:microbench}.
+Another approach is to copy the activations from the GPU memory to CPU memory and execute the expert layer on the CPU (Figure \ref{fig:scenarios} c).
+In this approach, when some expert weights are missing on the GPU memory (\mycircle{1}), the activation values are copied from the GPU memory to the CPU memory (\mycircle{2}) instead of copying the weights.
+Then, the computation of the expert layer happens on the CPU (\mycircle{3}), and the output activations are copied back to the GPU after the computation finishes (\mycircle{4}).
+A similar method is used by \llamacpp.

+The latter two strategies (b. and c. above) have different trade-offs.
+On the one hand, GPUs have stronger computation ability that is suited for expert processing.
+Therefore, (b) has an advantage over (c) regarding computation latency.
+Moreover, as discussed before, the computation latency of (c) becomes longer as the input size grows due to the different batching effects of the CPUs and the GPUs.

+On the other hand, considering the CPU-GPU communication, the method in (b) needs to transfer model weights, while (c) only needs to transfer activation values.
+As the size of activations ($\text{input size} \times 4096$ for the \mixtral) is significantly smaller than the weight size ($3$ matrices with size $4096 \times 14336$ per expert for the \mixtral, consuming more than 300MB with 16-bit precision) for small input sizes, (c) has an advantage in reducing communication overhead.

+Overall, (c) is advantageous when the input size to an expert is small, while (b) is better if the input size is above some threshold, even with large communication overhead.
+When processing long prefills, the input size can reach a thousand.
+However, in such scenarios, the computation latency of method (c) becomes more prohibitive than the weight transfer latency of (b), making (c) an impractical choice.
+Consequently, the transfer latency for activation is negligible when (c) is employed.
+We give a more detailed quantitative analysis in Appendix \ref{sec:microbench}.